pavelsaman/web-perf-example-1/README.md

 - provider tools like `gcloud`
 - LENS or other GUI tool for K8s cluster management
 - docker service on localhost
+- Chrome or Chromium on localhost
+- git on localhost